Language Guide

 form2 = x.add(y)

-The above to forms are equivalent. foo.bar means pass foo as the first argument to bar.
-Since all functions are functions of a single argument:
+The above two forms are equivalent. foo.bar means pass foo as the first argument to bar.
+This scales to more arguments:

 Recursive functions